jenniferzyy/data-privacy-ethics/index.md

 # Workshop Materials

 ## Pre-workshop Checklist
 1. You should have received a welcome email with the Zoom link and password.
-Please email us (ugander@stanford.edu) if you haven’t.
+Please email us (jugander@stanford.edu) if you haven’t.
 2. Familiarize yourself with the schedule and see you Monday August 15th at 1:00 pm PT!

 ## Schedule